Table of contents

 Step 2: Klaviyo Add to List Tag Setup (Server Container)

-Select Add to List as the tag type.
+As the tag type, select Add to List.
 Next, enter your Klaviyo Private API Key and List ID.
 To find your List ID, in your Klaviyo account navigate to the Lists & Segments tab, select a specific list and go to the Settings tab.
-At the top of the page you will find your List ID.
+At the top of the page, you'll find your List ID.

 find-list-id-klaviyo